Financial Aid: Completing the FAFSA®

 After Filing the FAFSA

-Once processed by the U.S. Department of Education, you will receive a summary of your FAFSA results, called a Student Aid Report (SAR).
+Once processed by the U.S. Department of Education, you will receive a summary of your FAFSA results, called a FAFSA Submission Summary.
 The colleges you listed on your FAFSA will also receive the results, in order to determine your financial aid eligibility and prepare a financial aid package for you.
 The information reported on the FAFSA is confidential and remains within the financial aid office; it is not shared campus-wide.
-You may be asked to submit documentation (like income tax returns) to the financial aid office at the college to verify the information reported on the FAFSA.
+You may be asked to submit documentation to the financial aid office at the college to verify the information reported on the FAFSA.